Dr. Karen Stewart

 My current research explores Otome game culture.
 Otome games are romance-based visual novel video games designed specifically for female players.
 I investigate why these games are popular with women of different ages and cultures, and what players learn about friendship, love, and intimacy while playing.
 I also study Otome fandoms.

-In addition.
-I received several grants that provided seed money to build my own Otome game.
-I am creating Leap of Faith to learn firsthand the narrative strengths and limitations of visual novels.
+To support this research, I received several grants that provided seed money to build my own Otome game.
+I am creating Leap of Faith to learn firsthand the narrative strengths and limitations of Otome visual novels.

-Undergraduate research assistants are also involved with this project.
-So far, sixteen different students have contributed to the development of the game.
-Their contributions have ranged from studying local history, to 18th century costume design, to ways indie game developers use crowdsourcing to finance their projects.
+Undergraduate research assistants are also involved with this game design project.
+So far, twenty different students have contributed over 500 reserach and creative hours to the development of the game.
+Their contributions range from examining local history, to creating 18th century costume designs, to cataloging ways indie game developers use crowdsourcing to finance their projects.
+Students are also involved in creating the game narrative, artwork, and music for the project.